 Penalties: Employers can incur a penalty of $500 plus an additional $500 for each employee not verified for a first violation; $1,000 plus an additional $1,000 for each employee not verified for a second violation; and $2,500 plus an additional $2,500 for each employee not verified for subsequent violations.

 More Info: Public Chapter 436 (HB 1378, which was substituted for SB 1669).

-As of December 1, 2012, any employer with more than an average of 50 employees for the previous 12 months entering into a contract in excess of $50,000 with any agency of the Commonwealth to perform work or provide services pursuant to such contract shall register and participate in E-Verify.
+As of December 1, 2013, any employer with more than an average of 50 employees for the previous 12 months entering into a contract in excess of $50,000 with any state agency must use E-Verify to confirm the work authorization of new hires

 The Hoquiam City Council passed a resolution that will require the use of the federal E-Verify program to verify that each employee of a contractor and sub contractor are legally authorized to work in the United States.

 Contractors and subcontractors doing business with Pierce County are required to use E-Verify to check the employment eligibility of all new hires, effective since February 1, 2010.

 All companies awarded city contracts of $10,000 or more are required to use E-Verify to check the employment eligibility of all employees and enter into a memorandum of understanding (MOU) with the DHS within 60 days of the city extending the contract, effective since February 23, 2011.